Target Exam

 Question:

-Which of the following essential commodity (ies) was/were scarcely available in the domestic market under colonial rule?
+Which of the following essential commodity (ies) was/were not scarce in the domestic market under colonial rule?

 Options: